ebridge2/FNGS_website/README.md

 Quit the server with CONTROL-C.
 # navigate to the IP of your host, and type host_IP:port

+# Note: if you are on cortex, your address will be cortex.jhu.edu:<port-num>.
 # proceed to tutorial below about setting up the server
 ```
 <a name="local"></a>